jamesmontemagno/PermissionsPlugin/README.md

 #### Windows 10 UWP
 UWP has a limited set of supported permissions.
 You can see the documentation above, but current support: Contacts, Location, and Sensors.

-#### All other Windows Platforms**

-These contain blank implementation and just return Granted status.

 #### Contributors
 * Icon thanks to [Jérémie Laval](https://github.com/garuma)